Ezequiel Tovar Preview, Player Props: Rockies vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.09 team ERA that ranks 14th among all MLB pitching staffs.
+- The Cubs' 4.09 team ERA ranks 14th across all MLB pitching staffs.

-- Cubs pitchers combine to give up 156 home runs (1.1 per game), the fifth-fewest in baseball.
+- Cubs pitchers combine to surrender the fourth-fewest home runs in baseball (156 total, 1.1 per game).

-- Wicks (3-0 with a 2.16 ERA and 13 strikeouts in 16 2/3 innings pitched) makes the start for the Cubs, his fourth of the season.
+- Assad gets the start for the Cubs, his ninth of the season.
+He is 3-3 with a 2.83 ERA and 67 strikeouts in 92 1/3 innings pitched.

-- The left-hander last appeared on Wednesday against the San Francisco Giants, when he went 6 2/3 innings, allowing two earned runs while giving up nine hits.
+- In his last appearance on Thursday, the righty threw 5 1/3 innings against the Arizona Diamondbacks, allowing three earned runs while surrendering seven hits.

-- In three games this season, the 24-year-old has a 2.16 ERA and 7 strikeouts per nine innings, while giving up a batting average of .258 to opposing batters.
+- In 26 games this season, the 26-year-old has put up a 2.83 ERA and 6.5 strikeouts per nine innings, while allowing a batting average of .230 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.